MehmetAzizYirik/AlgorithmicGroupTheory/README.md

 ```
 usage: java -jar AlgorithmicGroupTheory.jar -i <arg> [-v] -d <arg>

-Generates structures for a given molecular information.
-The input is the
+Generates adjacency matrices for a given molecular formula.
+The input is
-string of atom symbols with their number of implicit hydrogen.For example
-'C3C3C3' means three carbon atoms each of which has three implicit
+a molecular formula string.
+For example 'C2H2O'.
+Besides this formula, the
-hydrogens.Besides this molecular information, the directory is needed to
-be specified for the outputfile.
+directory is needed to be specified for the output file.

- -i,--molecularinfo <arg>   String of atoms with their implicit hydrogen
-                            information (required)
+ -f,--molecularFormula <arg>   Molecular formula as a string (required)

- -v,--verbose               Print messages about the duration time of the
+ -v,--verbose                  Print messages about matrix generation

-                            generator
- -d,--filedir <arg>         Creates and store the output sdf file in the
+ -d,--filedir <arg>            Creates and store the output txt file
-                            directory (required)
+                               in the directory (required)

 Please report issues at https://github.com/MehmetAzizYirik/AlgorithmicGroupTheory
 ```